ginahasrouni/AngularTutorial/git/APM-Start/README.md

 # Overview

 This is a Pluralsight tutorial by Deborah Kurata that I completed to help me learn and get started with the Angular framework

+Here is a [link](https://app.pluralsight.com/player?course=angular-2-getting-started-update&author=deborah-kurata&name=angular-2-getting-started-update-m0&clip=0&mode=live) to the tutorial

 ## APM